AnthropoLog - Spring 2016

 Read more

 GRADUATE STUDENTS Jeannie Bailey and some of her colleagues launched a podcast called The Bone Lab, which is funded by an education outreach grant provided by the American Association of Anatomists.
 Dianne Baumann received a Summer Foreign Language and Area Studies Fellowship to study Blackfoot in Browning, MT on the Blackfeet Reservation.
 She was also selected for this year’s Olson Fellowship.
-Darren Byler received a one-quarter dissertation fellowship from the UW China Studies Program and a… Read more
+Darren Byler received a one-quarter dissertation fellowship from the UW China Studies Program… Read more

 Read more